A Unified Framework for Density Estimation under Right-Censored Point-Centred Quarter Sampling: Existing Estimators

-Under the assumption of complete spatial randomness, the spatial locations of individuals follow a homogeneous Poisson point process.
-The Poisson model can also be viewed as a limiting case of the negative binomial model as the aggregation parameter $k \to \infty$ \citep{eberhardt1967developments}.
+Under complete spatial randomness (CSR), individuals are assumed to follow a homogeneous Poisson point process.
+The Poisson model can also be regarded as a limiting case of the NBD model as the aggregation parameter $k \to \infty$ \citep{eberhardt1967developments}.
 Under CSR, the probability density function of the distance $R$ to the $\ell$th nearest individual within each of the $q$ equal-angle sectors is